A Unified Causal Framework for Nonlinear Electrodynamics Black Hole from Courant-Hilbert Approach: Thermodynamics and Singularity: Gravity Setup and Thermodynamics of Black Holes

 where $m$ is the mass parameter.
 The horizon radius $r_h$, defined by the largest root of $f(r_h)=0$, is related to the mass parameter $m$ through

 The corresponding black hole mass is then given by

 The dimensionless volume $\Omega_{k}$ takes different forms depending on the spatial geometry.

-In Figure~\eqref{fig:1rhBI}, we analyze the horizons for the case \( k = 0 \), where the black hole can have either a single horizon or two horizons.
-A similar structure occurs for \( k = 1 \); that is, for a certain range of parameters, the solution possesses a single horizon, which then transitions to a two-horizon state.
-The interesting feature arises in the case \( k = -1 \), where the two-horizon state always exists, and the single-horizon state does not occur.
-This is a crucial point in our discussion, as it highlights a fundamental difference between the geometries.
-The consequences of this difference are reflected in the resulting thermodynamic parameters.
+In Fig.~\eqref{fig:1rhBI}, we analyze the horizon structure for the case $k=0$, where the black hole may exhibit either a single horizon or two distinct horizons, depending on the values of the parameters.
+A similar qualitative behavior is observed for $k=1$: within a certain parameter range, the solution admits a single-horizon configuration, which subsequently transitions to a two-horizon phase.
+In the presence of two horizons, the inner horizon corresponds to the Cauchy horizon.
+A qualitatively different behavior arises for $k=-1$.
+In this case, the two-horizon configuration is always present, while a single-horizon solution never occurs.
+Consequently, a Cauchy horizon is unavoidable for $k=-1$.
+This feature is of particular importance, as it highlights a fundamental distinction between the singularity structure and the interior geometry of black holes arising in nonlinear electrodynamics (NED).
+The interior geometry of the black hole is highly sensitive to variations in the effective electric charge $(\tilde{Q}=e^{-\gamma/2}Q)$ and coupling parameters $(\lambda)$, indicating that the internal behavior is governed by the competition between the gravitational mass and the self-energy.

+As shown in Ref.~\cite{Hale:2025ezt,Hale:2025urg}, when the gravitational mass dominates over the self-energy, the interior geometry resembles that of a Schwarzschild black hole, without Cauchy horizon.
+In contrast, when the self-energy exceeds the mass, the spacetime develops a Reissner-Nordström–like structure, characterized by the presence of a Cauchy horizon and a timelike singularity.
+A general form of the black factor $f(r)$ for all electrodynamic theories coupled to gravity can be expressed as